j5ik2o/akka-persistence-dynamodb/docs/src/sphinx/customize.md

 }
 ```

-`shard-count` is the logical number of shards.
+`shard-count` is the logical number of shards. default value is `64`.

 `partition-key-resolver-class-name` specifies the implementation class that generates pkey from `PersistenceId` and `Sequence Number`.
 The following two implementations are available for built-in use.
 You may also set up your own implementation.